 Fourth, what about all the sizable earthquakes and tsunamis that have occurred without any warning from our oarfish friends?
 1/10 is really shit odds.
 Of course that is just major earthquakes.
 I guess they can’t be trusted for anything less than 8.0 magnitude.
 You suck oarfish.

 Fifth, earthquakes happen all the time in California.
-Where in the hell was the oarfish in May during the 5.7 quake at Canyondam or the 4.8 quake at Isla Vista?
+Where in the hell were the oarfish in May during the 5.7 quake at Canyondam or the 4.8 quake at Isla Vista?
 I mean sure they are minor quakes and I don’t expect an oarfish to kill itself on a beach for me every time but surely an oarfish has the time to tweet at me?
 So basically oarfish are doing a crappy job of predicting California earthquakes.

 Sixth, as put by HJ Walker, from the Scripps Institution of Oceanography in California, “If there is a enormous giant earthquake beneath the sea, other fish would be affected – not just one or two oarfish.”